kmmod/tylko-cuboids/README.md

 - **File size limits**: Very large CSV files may hit browser memory limits or cause slowdowns due to data transfer and parsing time, or fail completely.

-- **Single-Threaded Grouping**: While parsing runs in a Web Worker, the Union-Find algorithm is single-threaded.
-The spatial hash loop is difficult to parallelize.
+- **Single-Threaded Grouping**: While parsing runs in a Web Worker, the grouping is still single-threaded.
+It would be hard to parallelize single file computation due to the interconnected nature of the flood-fill algorithm, but multiple files could be processed in parallel.

 - **Worker Data Transfer**: Data is copied between main thread and worker (no `SharedArrayBuffer`).
 For very large datasets, this could be optimized with transferable objects or shared memory.